joshuasommerfeld/klaxons-at-dawn/README.md

 - **Player**: A member of the playgroup, including the director.
 - **Character** or **PC**: A character which a player is role playing as.
+- **Director**: The player who is setting up obstacles and challenges for the PCs to overcome.
 - **Scene**: Players will take turns setting up scenes, which the players will then role play out.
 - **Active player**: The player who set the current scene up.
 - **Check**: A player will have to roll dice in order to determine whether their character succeeds or fails at non-trivial tasks.